nhatnguyenba/kotlin-web-site/docs/topics/mpp/multiplatform.md

 ### Tutorials

-* [Create your first cross-platform application for Android and iOS](multiplatform-mobile-create-first-app.md) shows how to create a mobile application that works on Android and iOS with the help of the [Kotlin Multiplatform Mobile plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
+* [Create your first cross-platform mobile application](multiplatform-mobile-create-first-app.md) shows how to create a mobile application that works on Android and iOS with the help of the [Kotlin Multiplatform Mobile plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
 Create, run, and test your first multiplatform mobile application.

 * [Creating a multiplatform Kotlin library](multiplatform-library.md) teaches how to create a multiplatform